xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 ## Introduction

-It is known that higher dimensional sphere recognition is undecidable[^1].
+It is known that higher dimensional sphere recognition is undecidable[#1].

-But we should not conclude that combinatorial description cannot be given (such as in section 12 of [^2]), because "describable" (or "constructible") is weaker than "decidable".
+But we should not conclude that combinatorial description cannot be given (such as in section 12 of [#2]),
+because "describable" (or "constructible") is weaker than "decidable".

-And the construction of higher dimensional cell-complex by my method is not limited by sphere recognition problem's undecidability.
+And the construction of higher dimensional cell-complex by my method
+is not limited by sphere recognition problem's undecidability.
-- See section ["Cell-complex (again with comments)"][Cell-complex (again with comments)] for details.
+- See section ["Cell-complex (again with comments)"](#cell-complex-again-with-comments) for details.

 To explain how I model cell-complex,
 I use javascript-like pseudo code to describe data structure.

 ## Graph as an example (to let readers be familiar with the pseudo code)